-Submitting a DHB hospital rapid assessment NPPA application
+Submitting a Te Whatu Ora hospital rapid assessment NPPA application

-If you’re in a DHB hospital and your patient requires a treatment urgently, find out if NPPA rapid assessment is appropriate and how to apply.
+If you’re in a Te Whatu Ora hospital and your patient requires a treatment urgently, find out if NPPA rapid assessment is appropriate and how to apply.

 On this page